Motion Picture Film Scanning (8mm, Super 8, 16mm)

 The Transfer Lab digitizes your film using high-quality professional motion picture film transfer systems.
-Our Tobin Cinema Systems are considered to be amongst the highest quality film scanners available and are used world-wide by professional film transfer facilities, film post houses and film archiving labs.
-These systems feature cool RGB white LEDs backlight exposure to prevent film burn, speed controlled frame/shutter synchronized "flickerless" film transports and scan resolutions of up to 1000 TV lines.
+Our cinema film scanners are considered to be amongst the highest quality HD and SD film scanners available and are used world-wide by professional motion picture film archival facilities, film post houses and film restoration labs.
+These systems feature cool LEDs backlight exposure to prevent film burn, speed controlled frame/shutter synchronized "flickerless" film transports and scan resolutions of up to 2048x1556.
 These systems direct-scan the film using a custom 1:1 focal chain with absolutely no distorting optics, allowing for true microscopography of the film transparency.
-We do not use consumer video cameras, mirrors or clunky prism-like contraptions like most so-called film conversion services.
+We do not use consumer video cameras, mirrors or clunky prism-like contraptions like some so-called film conversion services.

 Our Film inspection and Preparation Process